 What are Line Scan Cameras?

 A household document scanner is the most common example of line scan imaging.
 Line scan imaging uses a single line of sensor pixels (effectively one-dimensional) to build up a two-dimensional image.
-The relative motion between the image sensor and the object being imaged provides the second dimension.
-With speed synchronization, line-by-line images are joined to give a 2D image.
+The relative motion between the image sensor and the object being scanned provides the second dimension.
+With speed synchronization, images are joined line-by-line to give a 2D image.

 Generally to view objects moving at speed, a Single line scan camera works better than Two Area Scan Cameras in terms of high resolution and without the extra work of overlapping and redundant data.